-The public can submit comments on the preliminary report.
+During the public comment period the public can submit comments on the preliminary report.
 After reviewing and considering those comments, the department issues its final report.
 Based on those comments or other factors, the department could change its recommendation.
 The final report must be issued at least three weeks before the petition hearing.